RESEARCH

 I have met other students whose writing and vision I really admire.

-• Gill Lowe – Visting Fellow in English
+• Gill Lowe – Visiting Fellow in English

-• Ashley Hickson-Lovence – Visting Fellow in Creative Writing
+• Ashley Hickson-Lovence – Visiting Fellow in Creative Writing

 • Jamie Bernthal-Hooker – Visiting Fellow in English and Creative Writing